shourya2001/Unicode/README.md

 ### Task 1 and Task 2
 - created a portfolio
 - added a contact me form and each input is validated using javascript

+### Task3
+- Used axios to render information about corona virus